 Fighting illegal content online

-Fighting the proliferation of illegal content online requires determined action by all stakeholders.
-At the same time fundamental rights, such as freedom of speech, must be safeguarded and innovation needs to be encouraged.
+Fighting the proliferation of illegal content online requires determined and concerted action by all stakeholders.
+At the same time, fundamental rights, such as freedom of speech, must be safeguarded and innovation needs to be encouraged.
 The Commission made the commitment to maintain a balanced and predictable liability regime for online platforms and to pursue a sectoral, problem-driven approach when it comes to fighting illegal content online.

-Today, trust in online social network stories is generally speaking weak and predominantly related to the source of the information.
-Indeed, a recent survey highlights this fact and notes that for 36% of respondents, the main criterion for considering a story on social media to be trustworthy is the perceived reliability of the source.
-However, only 7% of respondents consider that stories published on online social networks are generally speaking trustworthy.

-To help build further trust online, the Commission committed itself to analyse the need for formal, EU-wide flagging and removal mechanisms for illegal content (‘notice and action’) and the need for guidance on the liability of platforms that proactively put in place voluntary measures to fight illegal content.
-In this context, there are also several self-regulatory mechanisms, such as the EU Internet Forum, the Memorandum of Understanding on the online sales of counterfeit goods and the Code of Conduct on Countering Illegal Hate Speech online.

-The Commission considers that there is scope to bring existing voluntary initiatives closer together with a view to discussing common principles for removal of illegal content.
-These would concern issues such as minimum procedural requirements for notice-and action-procedures of online intermediaries related for example to quality criteria for notices, counter-notice procedures, reporting obligations, third-party consultation mechanisms, dispute resolution systems and coordination with public authorities as well as measures against repeat infringers and abusive, bad-faith notices.
-This could also concern the promotion of best industry practise for example in terms of official flagger programmes.
+To help build further trust online, the Commission committed itself to analyse the need for formal, EU-wide flagging and removal mechanisms for illegal content (‘notice and action’) and the need for guidance on liability rules and support to platforms that proactively put in place voluntary measures to fight illegal content.
+Building on the recent progress and successful work in many platform dialogues within the Digital Single Market, the Commission considers that there is scope to better coordinate on-going initiatives for further coherence, coordinated monitoring with a view to reinforcing the impact of the dialogues.
+Discussing the procedural aspects and principles on removal of illegal content, would form a part of the future work by the Commission together with the platforms.
+This would concern issues such as minimum procedural requirements for ‘notice and action’ procedures of online intermediaries related for example to quality criteria for notices, counter-notice procedures, reporting obligations, third-party consultation mechanisms, dispute resolution systems and coordination with public authorities as well as measures against repeat infringers and abusive, bad-faith notices.
+This should be done in synergy with, and without prejudice to, dialogues already ongoing and work launched in other areas, such us under the European Agenda on Security.
+Further work in this area could also concern the promotion of best industry practice for example in terms of official flagger programmes.

 The Commission will,